 RELATED REVIEW: The Best Baby Food Maker Review

 Since 1998, Babymoov has been creating products designed to help parents so they can spend more time with their babies.
 Babymoov strives to provide reliable, technologically advanced baby gear inspired by input from parents.
 In 2014, Babymoov opened a US subsidiary bringing their products to moms and dads in the US.
 Babymoov prides itself on keeping in touch with moms on a daily basis online and through social media.
 They provide a blog, latest news, product surveys and videos on their website.
 They currently offer baby food makers, baby monitor, baby swing, diaper bags and more.

-This comparison chart shows the overall scores for each baby food maker we tested.
+Below is a chart that compares overall performance scores.
 The Babymoov bar is blue with the last place ranking.

-The sections below provide details about how the Nutribaby performed during testing for each metric.
+The sections below shares additional details about how the Nutribaby performed.
 The overall score derives from the individual metric scores with emphasis placed on the puree quality and ease of use results.